anonymone/MetaQnn-1/README.md

     }

 # Differences from original repository
-1. Cnverted from python2 to python3 and also
+1. Convert from python2 to python3
-2. Fixed the issue of not producing pool layers
+2. Fix the issue of not producing pool layers
-3. Added more datsets.
+3. Add more datsets.

 # Dependences
 Python 3 based: